Trump says he would invite Putin to White House, but not now

 Senate Judiciary Committee Chairman Charles Grassley, a Republican, planned to send a letter on Thursday to the younger Trump to ask him to appear before his committee in a public session, CNN reported.

-Ryan, the top-ranking Republican in Congress, told a news conference he supported that.
+U.S. House of Representatives Speaker Paul Ryan, the top-ranking Republican in Congress, urged Trump's son to testify.

 "I think any witness who's been asked to testify in Congress should do that," Ryan said.